Our Writers House: An American Queen Anne Revival

 The historic accuracy of the building has been maintained during the renovation process, with significant features, such as windows, flooring, doors, moldings and fireplaces, restored to their original aesthetic.

 The Writers House serves as home to the MFA program and select English department classes.
-When not in use for classes, it serves as programming space for our Writers in Camden Series, our student readings, community workshops, commencement celebrations, and other special events.
-The third floor is the home of the Writing and Design Lab, where Rutgers-Camden students can receive one-on-one assistance with essays and presentations.
+When not in use for classes, it serves as programming space for our Writers in Camden Series and other Writers Hour programs, including student-run programs, community workshops, and other special events.